-The A. Jean de Grandpré Distinguished Speaker Series is named in honour of McGill’s Chancellor Emeritus.
-M. de Grandpré, who served as Chancellor from 1984-1991, was a long-standing member of the McGill Board of Governors and one of Canada’s pre-eminent and most distinguished business leaders.
+The A. Jean de Grandpré Distinguished Speaker Series is named in honour of McGill’s Chancellor Emeritus, the late M. de Grandpré, who served as Chancellor from 1984-1991.
+He was a long-standing member of the McGill Board of Governors and one of Canada’s pre-eminent and most distinguished business leaders.
 An astute and visionary administrator, he brought these skills, together with his wisdom, clarity of thought, and persuasive logic, to the highest levels of leadership at McGill University.

 2022 A. Jean de Grandpré Lecture

 September 7th, 19h00 - 20h00 in R2-045 (entrance through the Macdonald Stewart Building)

 The 2022 A. Jean de Grandpré Lecture will be held September 7th, welcoming Raven Swamp, Turtle Clan of Kahnawà:ke Mohawk Territory, Greenhouse Facilitator at Karonhianónhnha Tsi Ionterihwaienstáhkhwa and the co-founder of the grassroots initiative the Kahnawà:ke Community Garden.
 She will be presenting her talk entitled “Building Community from Indigenous Food Security”.

 The event will be held both in person and online.
 For people choosing to attend in person, we ask that you register before the event.